WenqiJiang/FPGA-Based-RNN-Accelerator-Using-Vivado-HLS/README.md

 params_init.c: initialize weights to zeros (usually used with malloc)

 ## Accuracy Analysis against Keras
+The accuracy of C implemetation results is slightly worse than Keras.
+We proposed several reasons and tried to fix them.
+However, after excluded several possible reasons, there are still something that we can not implemented in C, which may be the cause of accuracy drop.

 ### Tanh in C is not accurate

 	c standard lib manual: use our tanh instead of build yours